 Many people wonder whether it’s possible to visit Banff without a car.
 The short answer is absolutely!
 In fact, depending on your trip timeline and priorities, opting to visit Banff by bus may result in a more affordable and predictable experience in the National Park.

-While renting a car in Banff and driving offers flexibility and autonomy, it also requires you to compete for limited parking spaces, adding stress and uncertainty, not to mention the costs of a rental, parking and fuel, as well as the challenges of navigating variable mountain road conditions (especially in winter!).
+While renting a car in Banff and driving offers flexibility and autonomy, it also requires you to compete for limited parking spaces, adding stress and uncertainty, not to mention the costs of a rental, parking, and fuel, as well as the challenges of navigating variable mountain road conditions (especially in winter!).

-Parks Canada and local authorities have worked diligently over the years to make Banff more bus, bike, and pedestrian-friendly and there are now many options to help visitors move around Banff without a car.
+Parks Canada and local authorities have worked diligently over the years to make Banff more bus, bike, and pedestrian-friendly, and there are now many options to help visitors move around Banff without a car.
+As a testament to these efforts, Banff’s regional bus service, Roam Transit, broke ridership records in 2023 with 2 million passengers!

-If considering going car-free in Banff, rest assured that you’ll be in good company and that other wheeled options like shuttles and public transit are available to help you enjoy the Park’s most iconic sites.
+If you are considering going car-free in Banff, rest assured that you’ll be in good company and that other wheeled options like shuttles and public transit are available to help you enjoy the Park’s most iconic sites.
+Remember that a National Park Pass is still required for your stay, even if you visit Banff without a car.

 How to Visit Banff Without a Car